Expressions

 Literals

-Literals are similar to those for JSON.
-Numeric literals only accept integer
+Literals are similar to those for JSON Numeric literals, but only accept integer and decimal notation.

 template: